thybzi/styledoc/README.md

 * **`@base`**: Base CSS selector and title
   *Example:* `@base button Normal button`
   Base selector can contain element name, class or whatever.
   All modifiers and states are applied to this kind of element.
 * **`@modifier`**: CSS selector and title for modifier
-  *Example:* `@mofifier .large Large sized button`
+  *Example:* `@modifier .large Large sized button`
   A selector that modifies `@base` selector by adding class(es) or/and ID or/and any other CSS modification that can by applied by creating or altering some HTML attribute(s).
   Any number of modifiers can exist within the same section.
 * **`@state`**: CSS selector and title for state
   *Example:* `@state .active Active state of the button`
   *Alias:* `@pseudo`
-  A special kind of modifier that doesn't represent any valuable variation of element, but only some special state (like :checked or .active).
+  A special kind of modifier that doesn't represent any valuable variation of element, but only some special state (like `:checked` or `.active`).
-  All modifiers are sequentually applied within each showcase subsection, instead of creating a separate subsection.
+  All modifiers are sequentially applied within each showcase subsection, instead of creating a separate subsection.
   Any number of states can exist within the same section.
   Just like common modifiers, can only represent CSS modification applicable with HTML attributes.
 * **`@example`**: HTML code representing the usage of element